rui314/lld/COFF/README.md

   them out of nothing.

-  There are mainly three types of SymbolBodies: Defined, Undefined, or CanBeDefined.
+  There are mainly three types of SymbolBodies: Defined, Undefined, or Lazy.
 Defined symbols are for all symbols that are considered as "resolved", including real defined symbols, COMDAT symbols, common symbols, absolute symbols, linker-created symbols, etc. Undefined symbols are for undefined symbols, which need to be replaced by Defined symbols by the resolver.
-CanBeDefined symbols represent symbols we found in archive file headers -- which can turn into Defined symbols if we read archieve members, but we haven't done that yet.
+Lazy symbols represent symbols we found in archive file headers -- which can turn into Defined symbols if we read archieve members, but we haven't done that yet.

 * Symbol